 Set a new circuit to explore once a week and create a new tradition.
 Alternatively, jump onto your bikes and discover a local cycling track or go at night to mix things up.
 Exploring your local area can be just as beneficial for your kids as it is for your pets.

-A relaxing dog-walk is valuable down time for many of us.
+A relaxing dog walk is a valuable downtime for many of us.
 Why not use it to slow down, reflect and listen to some great music?
 Each day, set yourself or the kids a new artist to listen to during the walk, and before you know it there will be a whole repertoire of music to add to the family playlist.
 Mix classic hits with new ones to really merge your family's tastes.

 Remember to crank up the volume of fast-paced tracks for some additional speed and energy during your circuit.
 We spoke about how music is a great exercise addition in one of our recent posts.